 This quick setup of constant pressure should provide good pressure control in most situations.
 It is advisable to read the entire section on constant pressure control for a complete explanation of constant pressure control methods.
-Refer to Table 15 - Auto Restart Parameters
+Constand pressure parameters are only shown when SYSTEM CONFIG is set for Constant Pressure.
+See Table 13 for expanded menu options to fine tune the constant pressure system.